-(6) Under this law, a five-man council of large landholders comprised one house of newly established legislatures.
-In retaliation to this law, Little Turtle led a native Confederacy against US forces.
+(11) This law partially preserved an idea from Thomas Jefferson that required new states to copy the constitution and law code of an existing state.
+Under this law, a five-man council of large landholders comprised one house of newly established legislatures.
 The creation of three to five new states, in which slavery was prohibited, was authorized as the ultimate goal of this law.
 For the point, name this 1787 law of the Confederation Congress that set up the basic structure of lands across the Ohio River.